Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: Inclusivity of ML approaches

 We now shift our focus to inclusivity in properties of the final-state $X_u$ system which appear only after fragmentation into hadrons.
 Such features are by definition inaccessible to OPE-based QCD calculations, which rely on a sum over hadronic final states in order for quark-gluon duality to apply.

-In Figure~\ref{fig:sherpa_trained_vs_evtgen_trained_global}, we display the signal acceptance of \NNone and \NNtwo as a function of the number of kaons and total charge in the event.
+In Figure~\ref{fig:sherpa_trained_vs_evtgen_trained_global} we display the same information as in Figure~\ref{fig:high_extra_acceptance}, but this time as a function of the number of kaons and total charge in the event.
 The number of kaons is an explicit probe of the flavour structure of the final state, whereas the total charge is closely related to the charged hadron multiplicity (see the discussion after Eq.~(\ref{eq:features_high}) above).
-Comparing the acceptance of \NNone and \NNtwo, we find that \NNtwo effectively vetos events with kaons or a non-zero total charge.\footnote{The small contributions of events with $Q_\text{tot} =2$ to the total number of signal events is negligible.} \NNone, on the other hand, accepts a large proportion of events with kaons or a non-zero total charge and is thus more inclusive in (and less dependent on) these hadronization-model dependent features.
+Comparing the acceptance of \NNone and \NNtwo, we find that \NNtwo effectively vetos both signal and background events with kaons or a non-zero total charge.\footnote{The small contributions of events with $Q_\text{tot} =2$ to the total number of signal events is negligible.} Therefore, when performing fits of the kinematic distributions after the \NNtwo analysis, a good understanding of both the signal and the charm background after strict cuts on the hadronic final states is required. \NNone, on the other hand, accepts a large proportion of events with kaons or a non-zero total charge and is thus more inclusive in (and less dependent on) these hadronization-model dependent features.

 The number of signal events containing kaons in the final state is directly related to the $s\bar{s}$-popping probability~$\gamma_s$, which determines how often an $s\bar{s}$-pair is produced in the decay of the hadronic $X$~system.
 It is interesting to further investigate the hadronization modelling sensitivity of the classifiers \NNone and \NNtwo resulting from their different kaon acceptances.
 Since the number of kaons in the background, which is entirely dominated by resonant contributions, is largely unaffected by changes of $\gamma_s$, we investigate the sensitivity of the signal acceptance only.
 We have produced additional \Evtgen test samples with a modified $s\bar{s}$-popping probability in the range $\gamma_s \in [0.1, \, 0.4]$ and apply \NNone and \NNtwo to these.\footnote{The tested $\gamma_s$ range is chosen to reflect the relatively large uncertainty on $\gamma_s$.
 The TASSO~\cite{Althoff:1984iz} and JADE~\cite{Bartel:1983qp} collaborations have experimentally determined the $s\bar{s}$-popping probability at center-of-mass energies of $12\,\gev$ and $27 \,\gev$ to be $\gamma_s = 0.35 \pm 0.05$ and $\gamma_s = 0.27 \pm 0.06$, respectively.
 The default \Pythia setting, resulting from a global tune of multiple fragmentation parameters, is $\gamma_s = 0.217$~\cite{Skands:2014pea}.}